DamoM73/digital-solutions-text/ds_textbook/2_develop/3_design_model.md

 - 3rd Normal Form (3NF)
   - Is in 2NF
   - There are no **transitive dependencies:**

+### Relational Schema
+The Relational Schema is the final ERD where the Data Type for each field has been identified.

 ```{admonition} Unit 2 subject matter covered:
 - recognise data types, constraints, and primary and foreign keys